-- Founder + Editor-in-Chief of The Nasiona Magazine, whose mission is to cultivate the seeds of nonfiction and to publish and promote narrative-led work that explores the human condition, 2018.
+- Founder + Executive Director + Editor-in-Chief of The Nasiona (magazine, podcast, and publishing house), whose mission is to cultivate the seeds of nonfiction and to publish and promote narrative-led work that explores the human condition, 2018-present.

-- Founder + Editor-in-Chief of Torres López Editing Services: proofreading and editing of nonfiction and fiction manuscripts of a variety of lengths and in many fields and genres, 2018.
+- Founder + Editor-in-Chief of Torres López Editing Services: proofreading and editing of nonfiction and fiction manuscripts of a variety of lengths and in many fields and genres, 2018-present.